 Leadership is a well-studied topic of business given its impact in nearly every domain of an organization.
 Similar to other high-performing organizations, Baldrige winners see a correlation with basic leadership practices and results (Goonan & Stoltz, 2004).
-The purpose of this paper is to take a closer look at how leadership styles, characteristics, and behaviors impact the various aspects of Baldrige winners and the broader Baldrige performance excellence framework.
-Additionally, this paper attempts to relate the Baldrige framework to practical application by sharing reflections from a group of executives who attended the 2018 Baldrige Healthcare CEO Innovation Council and are evaluating or pursuing the journey or already received the Baldrige award.
+The purpose of this paper is to take a closer look at how leadership styles, characteristics, and behaviors impact the various aspects of Baldrige.
+Additionally, this paper attempts to relate the Baldrige framework for practical application by sharing reflections from a group of executives who attended the 2018 Baldrige Health Care CEO Innovation Council and are evaluating or pursuing the journey or already received the Baldrige Award.